KimleeHeng/KimleeHeng/README.md

 # About me

 I'm an aspiring IT professional with a keen interest in cybersecurity.
-I'm currently building my foundations in IT skills and fundamentals during my free time while pursuing my studies at Middlesex Community College, and I plan on transferring to the University of Massachusetts Lowell to obtain my Bachelors in Computer Science.
+I'm currently building my foundations in IT skills such as networking, operating systems, and troubleshooting during my free time while pursuing my studies at Middlesex Community College.
+I plan on transferring to the University of Massachusetts Lowell to obtain my Bachelors in Computer Science.
 <!--
 **KimleeHeng/KimleeHeng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.